Matthew Miller sipping a coffee.

 Matthew Miller coaching and encouraging participants at the 2024 Code Hack hackathon at the Royal Jubilee Hospital

-Sponsors and community supporters include:
+Sponsors and community supporters

 • AWS